CarterT27/digital_garden/content/CAT 2 Discussion 4.md

 > - Make sure your writing makes sense if you read it aloud to yourself
 > - When in doubt, write out the whole idea.
 You can cut it down later.
 > - Beware of overusing your thesaurus!

+> [!note] Things to check before declaring a draft finished
+> - Is there a thesis claim?
+Is it strong?
+> - Does your paper's organization serve to support your claim?
+> - Is your evidence presented well?
+Have you explained it?
+> - Are your citations correct?
+> - Does it flow: transitions between paragraphs?
+Sentences within paragraphs?
+> - Does it sound reasonable when read aloud?
+> - Is it free of spelling and grammar errors?